Address: 910 Marshall Avenue • Phone: 414-768-8075

 Leaf Collection: Residents are allowed to place LEAVES ONLY IN THE GUTTER from October 1st until November 15th.
 Please do not place any garden waste, branches or plants in with the leaves.
 If you have a pile of leaves in front of your residence on November 15, you may continue to add to that pile until it is removed.
 It takes approximately 5 to 8 working days to completely pick up leaves city wide.
 There is no additional charge for leaf disposal at the Self Deposit Station, other than the $2 daily user fee.

 Loader Pick Ups: Special Pick Up with loader is a fee based service for the collection of rocks, concrete, bricks, wood, lumber, trees, plaster, dirt, used household furniture and appliances which cannot be moved by hand.
 The cost is $50.00 for the first truck load and $25.00 for each additional load.
 Material should be placed within 3 feet of the curb or alley.
 Materials should not be mixed.
 This may result in a higher charge.
 Any material which is not dirt, concrete, tree branches or logs will be assessed an addition $20.00 per cubic yard to offset the cost of disposal.
 Call the Street Department to request an estimate for Loader jobs.
 The option is available to take the material in question to the Self Deposit Station at no charge.

-Recycling: Recycling collection is provided by contract through Superior Services.
-Any questions regarding a missed pick up or poor service are best directed to Superior Services’s Customer Service at (262) 679-0860.
+Recycling: Recycling collection is provided by contract through Advanced Disposal.
+Any questions regarding a missed pick up or poor service are best directed to Advanced Disposal’s Customer Service line at (262) 679-0860.
 In order for recycling items to be picked up, they must all be inside of the recycling cart.
 All recyclable material may be commingled.
 To view a chart describing what to recycle and how to prepare it, please click here.

 Special Pick Up: The Street Department provides Special Pick Up of waste material not normally collected with your regular garbage.
 This includes rocks, concrete, bricks, wood, lumber, trees, plaster, dirt, used household furniture, appliances and other material similar to those described.